Guides

 Evidence

-Phase 2a substudy shows strong liver-fat reduction by MRI-PDFF; not yet a biopsy-proven MASH/fibrosis-outcome or longevity claim.
+A Phase 2a substudy found substantial liver-fat reduction by MRI-PDFF.
+It did not establish a biopsy-proven MASH or fibrosis outcome or a longevity benefit.

 Access